My Approach to Helping

 I hold a Post-Masters degree in Marriage and Family Therapy and a Masters degree in Applied Psychology, both received from Seton Hall University in 2005.
 My undergraduate degree is from Montclair State University in Montclair, NJ and is in the field of business.
 I have been married for over 25 years and I am the proud Mom of two young adult daughters.

 Call today to begin the process of healing.

 View my website homepage for a link to my newsletters.

-Also check out my website for a book I recently published with 14 other local DFW authors.
-The book is called Power of Inspiration: Dare To Be The Best YOU!
+I also had the privilege of working with 14 other local DFW authors on a book called Power of Inspiration: Dare To Be The Best YOU!
 It's a good read for anyone who wants to be inspired to be their best.

 More Info About My Practice